macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 16: April 17, 2019

+**Today's Progress**: #R5D16 I use git for all my projects now.
+Feeling a little more comfortable with basic git usage.
+Practice today: #Hackerrank-"Repeated String", "Arrays: Left Rotation" #Codewars "If you can read this...", "Find the nth Digit of a Number" #100DaysOfCode #javascript #React #freeCodeCamp

+**Thoughts:** Rank 764 @ Codewars, - 93123 @ Hackerrank - 10 hours of study.
+Goals: 1.learn Git 2. finish React book, 3.
+Do the FCC projects, ongoing: fix my CV.

 ## Day 15: April 16, 2019

 **Today's Progress**: #R5D15 Fixed some errors in two of my older pages.
 JS problems today: #Hackerrank-"Detect HTML Attributes", "Jumping on the Clouds" #Codewars "Sudoku Solution Validator", "Recover a secret string from random triplets" #100DaysOfCode #javascript #React #freeCodeCamp